Chapter 5 Adilah

 “How did they kill you?”

-Jesus turned around and smiled at Adilah.
+Jesus turned around and smiled at Adilah with genuine thanks.

 “What do you mean?” asked Adilah.

-Adilah was both awe-struck and confused by what Jesus was saying.
+Adilah was both awestruck and confused by what Jesus was saying.

-“Let’s go!” said Jesus in a loud voice, and Cynthia’s wings began to flap, creating ripples in the grass.
-Gently they began to ascend into the sky, which was radiant with a thousand colours.
+“Yes, many have thought that way.
+We needed to show that God is with victims, not against.
+Hey, we are going to fly now!
+Let’s go!” said Jesus in a loud voice, and Cynthia’s wings began to beat, creating ripples in the grass.
+Gently they began to ascend.

 Two people approached.